 PUBLICLY TRADED SECURITY - A security, as defined in and by the applicable federal securities regulatory statutes, the issuance of which is subject to the jurisdiction of a federal agency and is traded on a securities exchange and was acquired by purchase through a securities broker, by stock split or stock dividend, merger, consolidation or established dividend reinvestment plan available to all holders of such security equally, provided that such holdings shall in the aggregate be less than 5% of the outstanding stock of such corporation.
 For the purposes of this code, ownership of a security held by a publicly traded mutual fund where an officer or employee of the Town owning shares of such mutual fund has no authority to influence the purchase or sale of such security shall not be deemed to be ownership of such security by such officer or employee of the Town.
-For the purposes of this code, ownership at the to the town.
-For the purposes of this code, ownership of a security shall not be deemed to be ownership bonds or other evidence of indebtedness issued by the United States of America, the State of New York or of any municipal corporation, district, authority or agency shall not be deemed to be a financial interest in any such entity.
+For the purposes of this code, ownership bonds or other evidence of indebtedness issued by the United States of America, the State of New York or of any municipal corporation, district, authority or agency shall not be deemed to be a financial interest in any such entity.